ElenaFernandez/ElenaFernandez/README.md

 Welcome to my GitHub!

 I'm Elena and although I have studied to be a teacher, I decided to make a change for the better in my life, and I'm studied in ADALAB.
-I want to be a Full Stack Developer.
+I want to be a Full Stack Developer :woman_technologist:

-- 🌱 I’ve learn: Full Stack Developer in ADALAB (https://adalab.es/).
+-  	:computer: I’ve learn: Full Stack Developer in ADALAB (https://adalab.es/).

 - 💬 Ask me about->